Shivam-kum-mhta/ObjectDetect/README.md

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or higher .
+We worked on Python 3.10.0
 - pip for Python package management

 ## Installation